wp-plugins/wp-ultimate-recipe/readme.txt

 10. WP Ultimate Recipe automatically formats your data so it can be picked up by Google Recipe Search and others.
 Great for SEO!

 == Changelog ==

+= 2.1.0 =
+* Feature: New FAQ page with Getting Started information
+* Feature: WPML Configuration file for multilingual support
+* Setting: Output recipes in RSS Feed
+* Improvement: Use alt and title tags as defined by user for instruction and recipe images
+* Improvement: New icon for Shortcode Editor and settings
+* Fix: Issue with saving settings
+* Fix: Recipe Notes styling of hr tag and image alignment
+* Fix: Ability to use strong and italic text in instructions again
+* Fix: Apply shortcodes in print template
+* Fix: Problem with buttons in settings after changing websites

 = 2.0.10 =
 * Improvement: Show recipe rating in metadata